dragonflyoss/Dragonfly/CONTRIBUTING.md

 To put forward a PR, we assume you have registered a GitHub ID.
 Then you could finish the preparation in the following steps:

 1. **FORK** Dragonfly to your repository.
+To make this work, you just need to click the button Fork in right-left of [alibaba/Dragonfly](https://github.com/alibaba/Dragonfly) main page.
+Then you will end up with your repository in `https://github.com/<your-username>/Dragonfly`, in which `your-username` is your GitHub username.
+1. **FORK** Dragonfly to your repository.
 To make this work, you just need to click the button Fork in right-left of [alibaba/Dragonfly](https://github.com/dragonflyoss/Dragonfly) main page.
 Then you will end up with your repository in `https://github.com/<your-username>/Dragonfly`, in which `your-username` is your GitHub username.

 1. **CLONE** your own repository to develop locally.
 Use `git clone https://github.com/<your-username>/Dragonfly.git` to clone repository to your local machine.
 Then you can create new branches to finish the change you wish to make.